nanograv/PINT/docs/installation.rst

 PINT is also available for Anaconda python under the `conda-forge <https://conda-forge.org>` channel:

     $ conda install -c conda-forge pint-pulsar

+**NOTE**: PINT requires `longdouble` arithmetic within `numpy`, which is currently not supported natively on M1 Macs (e.g., with the `ARM64 conda build <https://conda-forge.org/blog/posts/2020-10-29-macos-arm64/>`_).
+So it may be better to install the standard `osx-64` build and rely on Rosetta.

 Install from Source
 -------------------